-4.11 LESSON RESOURCES
+4.11 TEACHING AND LEARNING RESOURCES

-Readings, resources and worksheets have been prepared for the consolidation of content knowledge for your learners.
-These are included in the learners' manual for the SLPs.
-The readings and worksheets are structured to encourage independent learning and consolidation of knowledge in your learners.
-It is not expected that any significant behaviour change will happen as a result of the discussions or activities in class.
-Peer support and an enabling environment are equally necessary.
-Encourage your learners to work individually and where necessary, with their peers to practise the changes encouraged in the SLPs.
-Posters are also included in your educators' guide and the lesson plan will indicate when these posters are required for the lesson.
+Readings, resources and worksheets are included in the Learner Book for the SLPs.
+They are structured to encourage independent learning and the consolidation of knowledge.
+The focus is on raising awareness about behaviour as a first step to behaviour change.
+Peer support and an enabling environment important elements.
+Encourage your learners to work individually and where necessary, to practice the changes encouraged in the SLPs with their peers.